Skip to content

 • Runbook: "Step 1: Run make check.
 Step 2: Verify output.
 Step 3: Stage changed files.
 Step 4: Review diff for secrets..."

-The loading model is orthogonal — both rules and runbooks can be eager or lazy.
-What differs is the content type.
+In practice, rules are typically always-on — loaded at session start to shape every interaction.
+Runbooks are the opposite: on-demand procedures loaded only when the agent reaches that specific task.
+What differs is both the content type and the loading expectation.
 A rule is guidance.
 A runbook is a checklist.
 Naming them differently tells the agent (and the human) what to expect when they open the file.

 The convention: runbooks/*.md